 Although the sofa has evolved into being of great significance in most households, Nadia explains that finding the perfect sofa can be a challenging task, as it can easily become too domineering due to its size.
 Like a puzzle, Nadia believes that the sofa must fit in with the other pieces of your home, creating the perfect atmosphere and energy.

 “Some people call my style brave.
 To me, it’s not about decorating or making a room more beautiful.
 It is about creating a space where people can live comfortably; a space that enriches the life of the people that inhabit it.”

-PLAYING WITH COLOUR
+PLAYING WITH COLOR

 That atmosphere of calm may even come in the shape of a pattern.
-Nadia emphasises that some patterns, like a white and black stripe, are key to creating a moment of rest when you’re working with prints and bold colours.
+Nadia emphasizes that some patterns, like a white and black stripe, are key to creating a moment of rest when you’re working with prints and bold colors.
 “Having said that, all that goes out the window once you’ve fallen in love with a specific pattern.
 Our taste and what we like is rooted in emotion, it’s irrational – just as it should be – it’s love!
 In this case, you should follow your instincts as opposed to playing it safe.
 You very rarely regret an interior choice when it was based on love.”
-When choosing a larger piece of furniture with a print, Nadia emphasises that it’s important to include additional, contrasting patterns in the space as well.
+When choosing a larger piece of furniture with a print, Nadia emphasizes that it’s important to include additional, contrasting patterns in the space as well.
 A sole pattern may feel harsh and domineering in an otherwise monochrome space, whereas other prints will work to soften and balance it.